 Often, the gospel will be preached by a well-meaning evangelist in this way.
-They’ll describe in moving terms about all that God has done in Jesus, about how Christ lived an absolutely faithful life and an upright life, and he endured the contradiction of sinners and was always upright and how he died a brutal death and how that is a substitute for our sins and he has paid it all.
+They’ll describe in moving terms about all that God has done in Jesus, about how Christ lived an absolutely faithful and upright life, he endured the contradiction of sinners, was always upright, how he died a brutal death and how that is a substitute for our sins and he has paid it all.
 But having said this is what Jesus has done, then they will say, “now this is what you must do.”

 JMF: In order to “get in on it.”